Most Overlooked Classic Rock Albums

 1977

-It's overlooked compared to Dark Side Of The Moon, The Wall and Wish You Were Here but it gets more attention than other Pink Floyd albums so not sure if this is all that overlooked.
-Still the best of Pink Floyd.
+It's overlooked compared to Dark Side Of The Moon, The Wall, and Wish You Were Here, but it gets more attention than other Pink Floyd albums, so I'm not sure if this is all that overlooked.
+Still, it's the best of Pink Floyd.

 1989

-British rock outfit that are most commonly described as punk rock, although I've seen them also described as dabbling in many genres.
-This album is their crowning achievement, and saw some limited success commercially in the UK.
-In the US however, I know of very few whom even know of the band's exsistence.
-Kinda funny how that could happen, especially in the case of this album, because its pretty tight.
-I was adiitionally surprised to find those earlier mentioned UK charters are not the songs I really dig off the record.
-Check out "Ballad of Bodmin Pill" and "Family", both readily available on YouTube.
+It's funny how that could happen, especially with this album, because it's pretty tight.
+I was additionally surprised to find that the UK chart-toppers are not the songs I really dig off the record.
+Check out "Ballad of Bodmin Pill" and "Family," both readily available on YouTube.

 Any King Crimson album that isn't their debut is overlooked.

 Big Star was great!
 I can't believe they were so overlooked!
 This album is fantastic all the way through.
-Great hard rocking songs in the first half, and beautiful America-esque acoustics on the second half.
+Great hard-rocking songs in the first half, and beautiful America-esque acoustics in the second half.
 This is not an album to be missed.